 While there are many potential causes of separation anxiety, it can often be managed with the right training and intervention.

-- Desensitisation – This is a behavioural technique designed to gradually expose your dog to the stimulus that causes them distress in a safe setting.
+- Desensitization – This is a behavioral technique designed to gradually expose your dog to the stimulus that causes them distress in a safe setting.
 Start by leaving your Frenchie alone for very short periods (10 to 20 seconds) while they are distracted by something else like a food puzzle or chew toy.
 Gradually increase the length of time spent away each day while continuing to provide distractions and positive reinforcement when they remain calm and relaxed.

 - Exercise – Regular physical activity can help reduce your French Bulldog’s stress and also tire them out so they are less likely to become agitated when separated from you.
 Aim for at least 30 to 45 minutes of exercise per day, divided into two sessions ideally spread across morning and evening hours (or whatever schedule works best for you).